 The Seven-section Prayer

-In uprooting patterned existence from its depths, I pray.
+Uprooting patterned existence from its depths, I pray.

-In being utterly beyond thinking about the three domains, I dedicate.
+Utterly free from thinking about the three domains, I dedicate.

 Generation of self